glivolsi/clrDynaForm/README.md

 # Clrdynaform
-This project is moved to https://github.com/glivolsi/clarityDynamicForms
+This project has moved to https://github.com/glivolsi/clarityDynamicForms